Looking for some fun Boston tours for teens that you'll also enjoy?

 You'll enjoy the Boston neighborhoods, the famous sites along the way, film lore, and visit to the Cheers bar.
 Your teens will love hearing about techniques behind the special effects, high-speed chases, and explosions.

 Let's get right to the point of why teens (and adults) LOVE this walking tour through Beacon Hill and the North End: chocolate tastings!

 You'll also love the fascinating excursion through Boston's most charming historic neighborhoods led by a chocolate expert.
 Naturally, you'll also hear a bit about Boston history: for example, did you know that chocolate shops were an important part of Colonial Boston?
 Just like in modern Boston!

-With the best chocolatiers as destinations along the way, you may be in a chocolate-induced coma by the end of the tour.
+With stops at six of the best chocolatiers as destinations along the way, you may be in a chocolate-induced coma by the end of the tour.
 But your teen will have sweet memories of Boston!

 "The trip was WONDERFUL thanks to the BEST tour guide imaginable!" ~Lena

 A day trip to Salem immerses you in the Witch Trials of 1692.
 You're picked up at your hotel and whisked by motorcoach to this historic city an hour north of Boston for an unforgettable experience.